Cyace84/tip4/src/pages/usageAndDeployment/deployingCollection.md

       stateInit: stateInit.stateInit,
     });

-    // Create a contract instance
-    const collectionContract: Contract<FactorySource["CollectionWithRoyalty"]> =
+    // Create a contract instance, notice at this stage the collection contract is in the "uninit" status. const collectionContract: Contract<FactorySource["CollectionWithRoyalty"]> =
       new provider.Contract(collectionAbi, expectedAddress);

-    // Call the contract constructor
-    const { transaction: deployRes } = await collectionContract.methods
+    // Calling the contracts constructor and changing its status from "uninit" to "active" const { transaction: deployRes } = await collectionContract.methods .constructor({
-      .constructor({
         codeNft: nftCode,